MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

     - **Only if previously successful**: when your app has failed to build after one or more successful builds
     - **Never**: you will not receive notifications for build failure

+- Crashes:
+    - **Immediately**: when a new crash group is created
+    - **Daily**: a summary of all your new crash groups for that day will be sent at approximately 0:00 UTC
-- Crashes: when a crash group is created
+    - **Never**: you will not receive notifications when a new crash group is created

+> [!NOTE]
+> In the daily crash group email, only the top 3 crash groups based on number of occurences will be included.

 - Distribute:
   - A new version is released:
     - **Immediately**: when a new version is released